Legionella pneumophila

-Legionella pneumophila, the primary causative agent for Legionnaire's disease, is an aerobic, pleomorphic, flagellated, non-spore-forming, Gram-negative bacterium.
+Legionella pneumophila, the primary causative agent for Legionnaires’ disease, is an aerobic, pleomorphic, flagellated, non-spore-forming, Gram-negative bacterium.
 L. pneumophila is an intracellular bacterium that preferentially infects soil amoebae and freshwater protozoa for replication.
 Due to L. pneumophila's ability to thrive in water, it can grow in water filtration systems, leading to faucets, showers, and other fixtures.
 Aerosolized water droplets containing L. pneumophila originating from these fixtures may be inhaled by humans.
 Upon entry to the human respiratory tract, L. pneumophila is able to infect and reproduce within human alveolar macrophages.
 This causes the onset of Legionnaires' disease, also known as legionellosis.
 Infected humans may display symptoms such as fever, delirium, diarrhea, and decreased liver and kidney function.
 L. pneumophila infections can be diagnosed by a urine antigen test.
 The infections caused by the bacteria can be treated with fluoroquinolones and azithromycin antibiotics.

 Characterization

 L. pneumophila is a coccobacillus.
 It is a Gram-negative, aerobic bacterium that is non-fermentative.
 It is oxidase- and catalase-positive.
 L. pneumophila colony morphology is gray-white with a textured, cut-glass appearance; it also requires cysteine and iron to thrive.
 It grows on buffered charcoal yeast extract agar as well as in moist environments, such as tap water, in "opal-like" colonies.
 L. pneumophilia is a generally mesophilic bacterium preferring environments between 20 °C and 59 °C and tolerating environments up to 66 °C; death is observed at temperatures at or above 70 °C. The bacterium is also generally tolerate of high NaCl solute concentrations enduring 1.5% sodium chloride in laboratory conditions and up to 3% sodium chloride in vivo.

-L. pneumophila is a intracellular bacterium.
+L. pneumophila is an intracellular bacterium.
 As an intracellular bacterium, L. pneumophila has a preferential parasitic relationship with protozoa, which serve as a reservoir for the bacterium.
 This relationship allows the bacterium to shield itself from environmental stressors contributing to its ability to grow quickly.
 Disinfectants are also often ineffective against the bacterium once an environment has been infected due to their intracellular nature.
 Resistance to these environmental stressors contributes to the pathogenicity and virulence of the microbe.
-Predators of protozoa, such as amoeba and ciliates, are natural hosts for L. pneumophila while humans are accidental hosts, as evidenced by there being only one reported case of L. pneumophila human-to-human transmission.
+Predators of bacteria, such as amoeba and ciliates, are natural hosts for L. pneumophila while humans are accidental hosts, as evidenced by there being only one reported case of L. pneumophila human-to-human transmission.
 Rather than through contagious spread, it infects the alveolar macrophages in human lungs when inhaled as aerosol.

 A special characteristic allows for the microbe to thrive in extracellular environments, such as various freshwater environments.
 This is achieved through its two forms: transmissive and replicative.
 The transition between the two is activated by changes in the availability of metabolic/nutritional resources in its current environment.
 The transmissive phase is favored in nutrient-low environments where the bacterium exhibits spore-like character.
 This form also corresponds with infection, and this virulence is partially characterized by the flagellation of the microbe and a decrease in sodium ion resistance.
 The replicative form follows to carry out proliferation.